 What is appropriate will depend on your sales funnel, your services, and your audience.
 For everyone though, there are two rules of thumb to follow:

 - Don’t flood people’s inboxes: Too many emails in too short a space of time and you will annoy your audience, at best causing them to miss important information and at worst causing them to unsubscribe.
-Worse still, sending too many emails can affect your sender reputation – making ALL your future messages less deliverable.
+Worse still, sending too many emails can affect your sender’s reputation – making ALL your future messages less deliverable.

 - Make contact at the most helpful time: If somebody has just signed up, a triggered welcome email should be sent immediately to capitalize on that positive momentum.
-A cart abandonment reminder should not be sent too early (eg as soon as someone leaves your site) nor too late.
+A cart abandonment reminder should not be sent too early (eg as soon as someone leaves your site) or too late.
 Depending on the product, anywhere between 6 hours and a week might be appropriate.
 The key to timing is to understand your audience and have a clearly articulated sales funnel.

 Part 5 – Automating Email Marketing Campaigns